-Using the Fossil `rm` Command (with examples)
+How to Use the Command 'fossil rm' (with examples)

-Use Case 1: Remove a file or directory from Fossil version control
+Use Case 1: Remove a File or Directory from Fossil Version Control

 Code: